Mieczysław Halka-Ledóchowski: Primate

 After returning to Poland in 1864, he was named coadjutor with right of succession to Primate Leon Przyłuski, and two years later, upon Przyłuski's death, despite the opposition of the Prussian authorities, he was appointed archbishop of Gniezno and Archbishop of Poznań, (both cities then a part of the Prussian Province of Posen).

-In 1873, the Prussian government began the implementation of Kulturkampf policies against the Roman Catholic Church as well as the Polish culture (using Polish language in particular).
-In the aftermath the Prussian government forbade the use of Polish in instruction in the Province of Posen.
-Archbishop Ledóchowski urgently protested this order, and ultimately issued a circular ordering the religion teachers at higher educational institutes to use German in their teachings to the higher classes but to preserve Polish in their teachings to the lower classes.
+In 1873, the Prussian government began the implementation of Kulturkampf policies against the Roman Catholic Church and Polish culture, the Polish language in particular.
+In the aftermath, the Prussian government forbade the use of Polish in instruction in the Province of Posen.
+Archbishop Ledóchowski urgently protested the order and ultimately issued a circular ordering the religion teachers at higher educational institutes to use the German language in their teachings to the higher classes but to preserve Polish in their teachings to the lower classes.

 The religious instructors obediently followed the archbishop's order and were subsequently deposed by the Prussian government.
 Ledóchowski's refusal to cede control of the seminaries of Gniezno and Poznan to the Prussian authorities eventually led to their closure.
 After repeated fines for outlawed activity, the government demanded Ledóchowski's resignation.
 The archbishop responded that no temporal court could deprive him of an office granted to him by God, and he was jailed in the Ostrów Wielkopolski prison in February 1874.

-In March 1875 the Pope appointed him as Cardinal.
+In March 1875, the Pope appointed him as a cardinal.
 Ledóchowski was released and banished and thereafter ruled his see from Rome through secret emissaries.
-Towards the end of his life he began to have serious vision problems due to cataracts.
+Towards the end of his life he began to have serious vision problems of cataracts.
 He resigned in 1885.
 In 1892 he became Prefect of the Congregation for the Evangelization of Peoples, an office which he held until his death, on 22 July 1902.